Does this position accept online applications?

 (Must state how you meet ALL the minimum qualifications in EDUCATION and EXPERIENCE as described in the job announcement Minimum Qualifications section.
 Also, state how you meet other qualifications)

-4. TRANSCRIPT(S) - NOT DIPLOMAS - (unofficial or official copies) for stated degrees you want to be considered (having confer/award dates) or courses.
+4. TRANSCRIPT(S) (unofficial or official copies) for stated degrees having the degree confer/award dates circled.
 Official transcripts will be required prior to employment start date should the position be offered.
-If foreign degrees, must submit Equivalency Certification (See #6 of the Instruction Section below).

 1. Only complete application materials will be considered (No exception for external applicants, current or former employees).
 Application materials must include: a.
-CLASSIFIED POSITION APPLICATION, b.
+FACULTY POSITION APPLICATION, b.
 COVER LETTER, c.
-RESUME, and d.
-TRANSCRIPT(S) -NOT DIPLOMAS -of stated degrees (having confer/award dates) and/or college course work.
+RESUME,

-The criminal history explanation if any will NOT be forwarded to the screening committee.
+d.
+TRANSCRIPT(S) of degrees stated and/or required (The criminal history explanation if any will NOT be forwarded to the screening committee), and e.
+DISTRICT EQUIVALENCY APPLICATION with supporting documents, if applicable.

 2. Incomplete application packet and/or documents received by Human Resources after the closing date will not be considered (No exception for employees or non-employees).